 The enrollment process for an online master's degree in education is similar to what is required for traditional degree programs.
 In both cases, the first step is to complete an application for admittance.

-Some schools will request only basic information initially and then have a school representative follow-up for more details about your previous education and experience.
+Some schools may request only basic information initially and then have a school representative follow-up for more details about your previous education and experience.
 Other institutions may have you complete a full application immediately.
-Either way, almost all schools start the enrollment process online so you can apply from the comfort of your own home.
+Either way, most schools start the enrollment process online so you can apply from the comfort of your own home.

 There may be a small application fee - U.S. News & World Report says the average was $41 in 2015 - and once submitted, schools can take anywhere from a few weeks to a few months to review your information.
 If you're accepted for admittance, you'll receive further information regarding how to finalize your enrollment, select classes and start your studies.